 Day Trips From Florence

 The best itinerary for Tuscany would be to base yourself in Florence, see the city in a few days, then spend another few days day-tripping to other nearby cities.
-That way you won’t be lugging your luggage around with you and have an excellent base for yourself.
+That way, you won’t be lugging your luggage around with you and will have an excellent base for yourself.

 Siena